chef/automate/components/docs-chef-io/content/automate/reusable/md/restore_troubleshooting.md

                path = "/bkp/backps"
       ```

-   - Update the opensearch node with below template, use command `chef-automate config patch os.toml --os`
+   - Update the OpenSearch node with the below template, use the command  `chef-automate config patch os.toml --os`

       ```sh
       [path]